rickardlindberg/rickardlindberg.me/writing/output-tracking-vs-mocks/index.markdown

 <span class="sd">&quot;&quot;&quot;</span>
 </pre></div>
 </div></div>
-The share command and terminal are not exercised in this test, so we just inject `None`.
+The share command and terminal are not exercised in this test, so we inject `None`.
 For `args` we inject a stub that is configured to return `["save", "message"]` when its `get` method is called.
 For the `save_command`, we inject a mock.
 After we call the `run` method on the application, we assert